top of page

 BIOGRAPHY

-Dr Victoria Noel-Johnson (M.A.
-Hons, Ph.D.) is an independent British art historian and curator, specialising in early 20th century European art, with expert knowledge of Giorgio de Chirico (1888-1978).
+Victoria Noel-Johnson Ph.D. is an independent British art historian and curator, specialising in early 20th century European art, with expertise in the work of Giorgio de Chirico (1888-1978).
 Her analysis of important 20th century artists, as well as the reconstruction of now-dispersed European art collections and historic exhibitions, forms the basis of recent and forthcoming publications and projects.

 Victoria holds a first-class degree in History of Art (M.A.
 Hons) from the University of Edinburgh and received her Ph.D from the University of Glasgow with the thesis Taking possession of the past: Giorgio de Chirico and the great masters